mquandalle/meteor-typescript-compiler/README.md

 * The code is based from the Meteor coffeescript package.

 ## Updates
+* **Jul 8 2015** - fixed an issue where tsc could not be found on Windows (must install TypeScript for Visual Studio).
 * **Feb 22 2015** - support for source maps. comments are now removed from generated files.
 * **Feb 17 2015** - typescrypt-compiler v2, batch compilation using tsc - code merged from meteor-tsc, thanks to jason parekh.
 * **Oct 26 2014** - Upgraded package to latest atmosphere, fixed issues with caching.